PrincetonUniversity/installing_python_packages/README.md

 ...
 ```

 There are 291 packages pre-installed and ready to be used with a simple `import` statement.
 If the packages you need are on the list or are found in the Python standard library then you can begin your work.
-Otherwise, keep reading to learn how to install them.
+Otherwise, keep reading to learn how to install packages.

-Anaconda is a system library.
-This means you can use all the packages but you can't make any modifications to them (such as an upgrade) and you can't install new ones in their location.
+Anaconda Python is a system library.
+This means that you can use all the packages but you can't make any modifications to them (such as an upgrade) and you can't install new ones in their location.
 You can however install whatever packages you want in your home directory.
-This allows you to utilize both the pre-installed Anaconda packages and new ones that you install yourself.
+This allows you to utilize both the pre-installed Anaconda packages and the new ones that you install yourself.
 The two most popular package managers for installing Python packages are `pip` and `conda`.

 ## Package and Environment Managers

 ### pip

-pip stands for pip installs packages.
+pip stands for "pip installs packages".
 It is a package manager for Python packages only. pip installs packages that are hosted on the Python Package Index or <a href="https://pypi.org">PyPI</a>.
-To see if a package you want is available run the following (with the anaconda3 module loaded):
+To see if a package you want is available run the following (after doing `$ module load anaconda3`):

 ```
 $ pip search <package>